JLEspinel/A-Third-Tine/_posts/2018-1-15-New-Ritual:-2018-Predictions.md

 ## 75%
 - The number of combat troops stationed in Afghanistan at the end of 2018 is greater than at the end of 2017.
-- Hamas does not execute a "third intifada" in the West Bank.
+- Hamas does not execute a "third intifada" in Gaza.
 -
 -
 -